xaviarboykins/AutoWizardAPI/ReadMe.md

   - Ability to retrieve all DTC codes and search for specific codes by providing the code as a parameter.
   - Proper error handling and HTTP status code responses.
   - Support for JSON serialization and deserialization.
-  - Integration with a MSSQL database for storing DTC code information.
+  - Integration with an MSSQL database for storing DTC code information.
   - Implementation of error handling for cases where invalid or nonexistent DTC codes are requested.
   - API endpoints for interacting with the DTC code data.